 While the benefits of owning Gold ETFs may sound attractive, they have several detrimental qualities in relation to holding physical gold:

 1. No Physical Possession

-While Gold ETFs are made up of contracts and derivatives, and are redeemable for cash, at no time do you actually own a gold coin or bullion bar.
+While Gold ETFs are made up of contracts and derivatives, which are redeemable for cash, at no time do you actually own a gold coin or a bullion bar.
 There is no option for physical redemption of your ETF shares for the typical investor.
 A common misconception regarding redemption of ETFs is that your GLD shares represent a claim on the underlying asset, gold.
-GLD shares are managed so that they trade at about the 1/10th of an ounce of gold.
+GLD shares are managed so that they trade at about 1/10th of an ounce of gold.

 2. Counterparty Risk